That metallic taste in your mouth? It could be brain damage.

 People who surf near the failed San Onofre Nuclear Generating Station (SONGS) are rumored to occasionally report a metallic taste in their mouth while surfing.

-Surfers in San Onofre are rumored to report experiencing a metallic taste in heir mouth after getting in the water near where Southern California Edison (SCE) uses a system called “Dilute and Discharge,” to dump radioactive water from its spent fuel pools into the Pacific Ocean.
-The spent fuel pools contain radioactive spent fuel asamblies that are deadly for up to 250,000 years.
+Southern California Edison (SCE), the owners of the shuttered nuke plant, use a system called “Dilute and Discharge,” to dump radioactive water from its spent nuclear fuel pools into the Pacific Ocean.
+The spent fuel pools contain radioactive spent fuel assemblies that are deadly for tens of thousands of years.

 One survivor of the accident at Three Mile Island said, “the air smelled like metal.
 It was overwhelming.
 I could taste metal in my mouth.
 It seemed as though every tastebud in my mouth could sense the smell.”